Loading...

 LEARN MORE: Site Appearance

-1.3 File Upload Limit
+1.3 File Upload Size Restrictions

-LEARN MORE: Managing File in Moodle
+LEARN MORE: Managing Files in Moodle

 1.4 Custom and Third-Party Plugins